Wilsondotzip/HAMixer/README.md

 9. Optional heatshrink diameter depends on the wire you use, https://www.aliexpress.com/item/4000272238274.html

 # Features

 - Map an applications volume to a specific control knob
 - Application grouping, to have multiple applications controlled by one knob
 - Full Windows GUI, for easy setup and application mapping!
 - When minimized, software which runs quietly in the background as a tray icon
 - Easy to use config files
+- Auto reconnect
+- System notifications when things go wrong
 - A headless software varient
 - Full Windows support

 ## What’s to come...
 This project is still in active development, so here are some of the features we plan to add in the future.

 - Linux support.
 Its getting there...
+(We will need to remake the backend script from the ground up for this.)
 - More cases!
 I mean more!
 All of the cases, every case.
 Front controls top controls you name it!
 - A pretty UI that has easy to customize colours.
 - Verified firmware support for other microcontrollers, not everyone has an Arduino Uno.
 How about an Arduino Micro, or ESP?